-North Macedonia (Republic of North Macedonia) is a developing nation but is in the upper half of the world's economies.
+North Macedonia (Republic of North Macedonia) is a developing nation classified as upper middle income.
 Located in southeastern Europe (south of Kosovo and north of Greece), the climate is classified as dry summer in the west and humid temperate (no dry season) in the east.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):